zuiko21/minimOS/architecture.md

 from corresponding entries on the *minimOS header*.
 No particular order is thus needed, although they could **not** be placed at the very beginning of the binary, as that will prevent regular code execution.

+As noted above, 65816 code must provide a *third* relocation table, just for **bank addresses**.
+A modified algorithm will only adapt single bytes as pointed.
+These should be much less anyway.

 ### Input/Output